HerrMotz/bachelor-thesis/publication/main.typ

 #todo[Is the mapping invertible?
 Beweis ggf. durch Gegenbeispiel.]

-A VQG is primarily defined by its edges, which can be directly translated to BGPs of a SPARQL query, as the edge list of a VQG forms a BGP (see @def:bgp).
+The relevant aspects of the translation from VQG to SPARQL queries are the connected nodes and their edges.
+Any unconnected nodes are not part of a BGP and therefore irrelevant to the query.

+#lemma[
+  A BGP can be constructed from the edge-list of a VQG.
+]

 #proof[Let $G=(N,E)$ be a VQG.
 An edge $e$ in the VQG is defined as $e_G in E, E:={(s_G,p_G,o_G) | s,o in N, p in I union V}$.
 A BGP is a set of triples $X$ with $e_X in X, X:={(s_X,p_X,o_X) | s,o in T union V, p in I union V}$.
 To translate an $e_B$ to $e_X$ means to interpret $e_B$ as $e_X$.
 Using $T := I union L union V$ (see @def:graph_pattern), and since $(E subset I union V) subset (T union V)$ and $(N subset I union V) subset (T union V)$ are true, a VQG triple can be interpreted as a BGP triple without information loss. #todo[Lektorat notwendig.]
 ]

-A qVQG is equivalent to a VQG, with the addition of qualifiers.
+#lemma[A qVQG is equivalent to a VQG, with the addition of qualifiers.
 Therefore, it needs to be shown that a qualifier triple can be translated and interpreted into a BGP.
-Secondly, together with the above shown VQG translation, it needs to form a qualifier from @def:qualifiers.
+Secondly, together with the above shown VQG translation, it needs to form a qualifier from @def:qualifiers.]

 #proof[
   Let $G_q=(N, E, E_q)$ be a qVQG.
 Let $e_q$ be a qualifier edge with $e_q in E_q, E_q := {(e, q, n) | e in E, q in Q, n in N}$, $X$ be defined above.
 Furthermore, let $X'$ be a set of sets of tuples and $b in B$ a blank node.
-The mapping $f: E_q -> X', f: (e, q, n) arrow.long.bar {(n,b,)}$
+The mapping $f: E_q -> X', f: ((n_1, p, n_2), q, n_q) arrow.long.bar {(n_1, p, b), (b, p, )}$

   #todo[Folgendes formalisieren:
     Man nimmt einfach das Qualifierkonstrukt hinzu und lässt die VQG Kante stehen.
 So entsteht das vollständige Qualifierkonstrukt wie in Wikibase.

     Aber: ich brauche irgendwie die Knoten von $e$ im VQG.
 Ich weiß noch nicht wie ich das schön aufschreiben kann.

+    Brauche ich vielleicht eine Hilfsfunktion die mir das richtige Prefix ranfügt?
   ]
 ]